UncertaintyInComplexSystems/bamojax/README.md

 Existing PPLs, such as PyMC, can export their logdensity function so it can be sampled using Blackjax.
 However, this has two downsides:

-1. It does not allow you update different variables in your model using different MCMC algorithms.
-For example, if one wants to approximate the posterior over a latent Gaussian process and its hyperparameters, it is much more efficient to use elliptical slice sampling for the GP, than to apply NUTS to all variables at one.
+1. It does not allow you update variables in your model using Gibbs MCMC algorithms.
+For example, if one wants to approximate the posterior over a latent Gaussian process and its hyperparameters, it is much more efficient to use elliptical slice sampling for the GP, than to apply NUTS to all variables at once.
+This effect is even more pronounced when embedding MCMC sampling within Sequential Monte Carlo (see [Hinne, 2025](https://link.springer.com/article/10.3758/s13428-025-02642-1) for more details).
 2. It is harder to embed this logdensity into tempered Sequential Monte Carlo algorithms, as for this one needs access to the prior and likelihood separately.

-My implementing your own models and samplers using Blackjax, these problems can be circumvented.
-However, that is a labour-intensive and error-prone process.
-Therefore, **bamojax** provides a user-friendly interface for model construction and Gibbs sampling.
+By implementing your own models and samplers using Blackjax, these problems can be circumvented.
+However, this is a labour-intensive and error-prone process.
+Therefore, **bamojax** provides a user-friendly interface around Blackjax, that allows for easy model construction and Gibbs sampling.

-Under the good, **bamojax** reprsents the Directed Acyclic Graph (DAG) structure of a Bayesian model, and automatically derives model priors, likelihoods, and Gibbs inference schemes.
-These are then combined with the fast inference algorithms implemented in Blackjax.

 ## Installation